-- Hepatitis B (HBV)

-At least the first vaccination or blood titer showing immunity.

-- Measles, mumps, rubella (MMR)

-Two vaccinations or blood titer showing immunity.

-- Tetanus, diphtheria, pertussis (TDaP or DTaP)

-Vaccination within the past ten (10) years.

-- Varicella (chicken pox) (VZV)

-Two vaccinations or blood titer showing immunity.
-Immunization records indicating 'Had disease'' are not acceptable.
+- COVID-19 vaccination and booster (if eligible for booster) - Hepatitis B (HBV) At least the first vaccination or blood titer showing immunity. - Influenza vaccination.
+For 2022-2023 season, when available. - Measles, mumps, rubella (MMR) Two vaccinations or blood titer showing immunity. - Tetanus, diphtheria, pertussis (TDaP or DTaP) Vaccination within the past ten (10) years. - Varicella (chicken pox) (VZV) Two vaccinations or blood titer showing immunity.
+Immunization records indicating "Had disease" are not acceptable. - A negative tuberculosis skin test (TST) Results within the past year.